roboscienceorg/book/source/Sensors/ProximitySensors.rst

 Sonar
 ^^^^^

-Sonar stands for sound navigation and ranging.
+:index:`Sonar` stands for sound navigation and ranging.
 The idea is to transmit a packet of ultrasonic pressure waves and listen for the reflection.
 The time of flight gives the distance.
 Distance :math:`d` of the reflecting object can be calculated based on the propagation speed of sound,